Chamber Structure and Wallcrossing in The ADHM Theory of Curves I: Abstract

 \section{Abstract}

 ADHM invariants are equivariant virtual invariants of moduli spaces of twisted cyclic representations of the ADHM quiver in the abelian category of coherent sheaves of a smooth complex projective curve $X$.
 The goal of the present paper is to present a generalization of this construction employing a more general stability condition which depends on a real parameter.
 This yields a chamber structure in the ADHM theory of curves, residual ADHM invariants being defined by equivariant virtual integration in each chamber.
-Wallcrossing results and applications to local stable pair invariants will be presented in the second part of this work.
+Wallcrossing formulas will be presented in the second part of this work.